Skip to content

 👉 You can review more internal communications examples.

-How to Transition from Synchronous to Asynchronous Work
+How to transition from synchronous to Asynchronous Work?

 Teams shifting away from meeting-heavy cultures should start gradually.
 Moving too fast can create confusion or resistance, especially if employees are used to solving everything in real time.
 A thoughtful transition helps teams understand asynchronous and synchronous communication and how both can coexist.
+Steps include:

 1. Audit recurring meetings